cargo-lambda/cargo-lambda/docs/guide/getting-started.md

 Add the flag `--arm64` if you want to use Graviton processors on AWS Lambda
 :::

+Check out the [build](/commands/build) subcommand docs to learn how to compile multiple functions in the same project.

 ## Step 6: Deploy the function on AWS Lambda

 Use the [deploy](/commands/deploy) subcommand to upload your function to AWS Lambda.
 This subcommand requires AWS credentials in your system.